 I think it is important for our clients to know that all tips or gratuity given to the DJ goes directly to the DJ.
 If there is an assistant to the DJ at your event, the tip will be split accordingly.
 The company has no interest in the gratuity given to a DJ, performer, technician or entertainer.

-For a more detailed approach to tipping Wedding Vendors see these websites:
+For a more detailed approach to tipping Wedding Vendors see this website: